aicoreml/DentalAnalysis_AI/README.md

 ## 📋 How It Works

+For a detailed visualization of the process, see [Flowchart Documentation](docs/flowchart.md).

 1. **Image Analysis**: AI vision model examines the X-ray and identifies dental structures and anomalies
 2. **Feature Enhancement**: Applies dental-specific image processing to enhance contrast and details
 3. **Diagnostic Generation**: Creates a comprehensive report with differential diagnoses and treatment recommendations